Bhagvati-Gaikwad/Hosting-using-S3/README.md

-Static Website Hosting on Amazon S3

-This project demonstrates how to host a static website using Amazon S3.
-It covers bucket setup, static hosting configuration, access permissions, and optional DNS routing via Route 53.
+📌 Overview

+Hosting a static site on S3 is one of the simplest and most cost-effective ways to deploy static content such as HTML, CSS, JavaScript, and images.
+This guide walks through all essential steps needed to make your website publicly accessible and secure.

-Steps Completed
+✅ Steps Completed
-1. S3 Bucket Setup
+1. Create and Configure S3 Bucket

-Created an S3 bucket with a unique name.
+Created a uniquely named S3 bucket.

-Enabled Static Website Hosting from the bucket properties.
+Enabled Static Website Hosting in the bucket properties.

-Uploaded all required website files (HTML, CSS, images).
+Uploaded all static website files (HTML, CSS, images, etc.).

-2. Access and Permissions
+2. Set Permissions

-Configured a bucket policy allowing public read access to objects only.
+Configured a bucket policy to allow public read access only to objects.

-Ensured no unnecessary AWS services or permissions were exposed.
+Ensured no unnecessary AWS resources or permissions were exposed.

 3. Website Configuration